Similar Posts

 Back story: New Westminster had an election.
 During the election campaign, three candidates (mayoral candidate James Crosty, and council candidates Gavin Palmer and Scott McIntosh) sent this to New Westminster residents: When it was delivered, some people on Twitter called it “deceptive” and “misleading”.
 See, the crown used on this envelope is actually the…

-Patrick Johnstone answers New Westminster mayoral candidate questions
+Jonathan X. Cote answers New Westminster mayoral candidate questions

-Why I won’t be voting for David Brett
+Why I won’t be voting NDP

 When is a stop sign not a stop sign?